YuzhongHuang/CompArchFA15/midterm/midterm_report.md

  - The D Flip Flop buffers the clock(we cannot send clock directly to the MUX, which will gate the clock).
 By choosing buffered clock signal as an input to the LED driver, we can get a dimming light with 50% duty cycle in frequency of 32768 HZ.

+At the end, a 3-input OR gate OR the three inputs to the LED driver.
+Among the three inputs, there should only be one signal that is not outputting zero.
+For the situation where all of them are zero, it just means it's in the "Off" mode.

 ## Schematic